hoihu/py-framebuf/README.md

 ## Overview

-This implementation provides a drop-in replacement for the built-in C `framebuf` module with:
+This implementation provides some functionalities of the built-in `framebuf` module in MicroPython.
+It supports:

 - All 7 color formats supported (MONO_VLSB, RGB565, GS4_HMSB, MONO_HLSB, MONO_HMSB, GS2_HMSB, GS8)
 - API-compatible with the C implementation
 - Optimized using viper decorators and ARM Thumb-2 assembly helpers

+At the moment, blitting is not supported.

 ## Background and Motivation